Odessa pogroms: Neidhardt, Kaul'bars, and the Kuzminskii investigation

-However, no evidence ties Neidgart to the planning of the pogrom, and was likely trying to avert a major violent event.
+However, no evidence ties Neidgart, who was likely trying to avert a major violent event, to the planning of the pogrom.
 Neidgart even requested that Kaul'bars cancel a funeral procession to honor students killed on October 16, fearing an eruption of violence.
 Still, though, Neidgart delayed intervening even when community leaders such as a rabbi and a banker begged for his help.
 Neidgart may have simply realized his police force was disgruntled, underpaid, understaffed and out of his control.
 He may have realized he could not rely on his police force, and only sought help from Kaul'bars after the pogrom had grown too large for student self-defense units to manage.
 He sympathized with the mob and blamed the Jews, reportedly telling Jewish leaders, "You wanted freedom.
 Well, now you're getting 'Jewish freedom'".
 From his perspective, Jews were responsible for the city's problems, and the pogrom a form of retribution.
 While there is no evidence that Neidgart planned the pogrom or had prior knowledge of it, he did sympathize with the mob's actions and may have seen the attacks on Jews as a way to "squelch the revolution."
 Kaul'bars also did not act decisively to restore order, and ignored reports that his forces were participating in the pogrom, and on the 21 stated, "all of us sympathize in our souls with the pogrom."
 Still, he acknowledged later that despite their personal sympathies, he, the police and the military had a responsibility to restore order and protect the Jews.
+For Neidhart, the anti-government forces to counter and the Jews were difficult to distinguish.

 Pyotr Nikolayevich Durnovo defended Neidgart, writing, "people such as...
 Neidgardt never could nor should have criminal proceedings instituted against them, because they acted according to the interests and directions of the government, and were valid proponents of its will."